What is The Formal Order

 At the end of the initial investigative, the SEC Enforcement Staff will make a preliminary determination about the next steps.
 It will decide whether to recommend the institution of an enforcement action.
 If it is determined that the company violated federal securities laws, the Staff will make such a recommendation and they will notify the company’s attorney of this decision.
 This notice is known as a “Wells Call”.
 The defendant/respondent-to-be will have an opportunity to submit to the Staff a document explaining why the enforcement action should not be taken.
 This is known as a “Wells Submission.”

-The SEC has authority to bring actions for remedies in federal court and in administrative proceedings.
+During SEC investigations, the SEC has the authority to bring actions for remedies in federal court and in administrative proceedings.
 If the SEC determines that a company or a person has violated, or is about to violate, the federal securities laws, the Commission will likely authorize its Staff to institute one or more enforcement proceedings.
 The consequences of an SEC enforcement action can be even more severe than those one can expect to face during an investigation.
 There will be serious negative publicity fallout just based on filing of the enforcement action.
 Of course, there are additional consequences to SEC enforcement actions which include the following:

 - Court may order injunction or an administrative order against the company, its personnel and its auditors, prohibiting them from future violations of the federal securities laws;